Efficiency of higher-order algorithms for minimizing composite functions: General composite higher-order algorithm

+Although our algorithm requires that the next iterate $x_{k+1}$ only to satisfy the descent \eqref{eq:loc}, we usually generate $x_{k+1}$ by solving the following subproblem:

-where $g_{x_{k+1}}\in\partial \Big(g\big(s(x_{k+1};\!x_{k})\big) + h(x_{k+1})\Big)$ and $\theta>0$.
-For simplicity of the exposition, in our convergence analysis below we assume however that $x_{k+1}$ satisfies the exact stationary condition \eqref{eq:op_cond}, although our results can be extended to the relaxed stationary point condition from above.
-Note that our algorithmic framework is quite general and yields an array of algorithms, each of which is associated with the specific properties of $F$ and the corresponding surrogate.
-For example, if $F$ is a sum between a smooth term and a nonsmooth one we can use a surrogate as in Example \ref{exam:1}; if $F$ is fully nonsmooth we can use a surrogate as in Example \ref{examp:2}.
-This is the first time such an analysis is performed, and most of our variants of GCHO were never explicitly considered in the literature before.
-In particular, algorithms derived from surrogates as in Examples \ref{exam:1} and \ref{examp:2} have not been analyzed before even in the convex case.
+If $F$ and $h$ are convex functions, then the subproblem \eqref{eq:sub_prbm} can be also convex.
+Indeed, for Example \ref{exam:1}, if $M_p \geq pL_p^{F_1}$ and $F_2$ is convex, then the surrogate function $s$ is convex and hence the problem \eqref{eq:sub_prbm} is convex (see Theorem 1 \cite{Nes:20}), while for Example \eqref{exam:2}, the surrogate is convex if $M_p\geq 0$.
+Hence, in the convex case we assume that $x_{k+1}$ is the global optimum of the subproblem \eqref{eq:sub_prbm}.
+However, in the nonconvex case, we cannot guarantee the convexity of the subproblem. {In this case, we either assume that we can compute a stationary point of the subproblem \eqref{eq:sub_prbm} if $g$ is the identity function or we can compute an inexact solution as defined in \eqref{eq:inx} if $g$ is a general function.} Note that our algorithmic framework is quite general and yields an array of algorithms, each of which is associated with the specific properties of $F$ and the corresponding surrogate.
+For example, if $F$ is a sum between a smooth term and a nonsmooth one we can use a surrogate as in Example \ref{exam:1}; if $F$ is fully nonsmooth we can use a surrogate as in Example \ref{exam:2}.
+This is the first time such an analysis is performed, and most of our variants of GCHO were not explicitly considered in the literature before (especially in the nonconvex settings).
+Note that in both Examples \ref{exam:1} and \ref{exam:2}, $x_{k+1}$ can be computed \textit{inexactly}, as detailed in the next sections.